Yibizo/reto-movimiento-steam-eq-6/SRS.md

 ## Functional Requirements
 - Have a complete and playable videogame
 - Host the videogame within the webpage
-- Track user data correpsonding to activity inside the videogame
+- Track player data corresponding to activity inside the videogame
-- Display user information in order to determine system effcieny
+- Display player information in order to determine videogame effciency according to its objectives

 |Title|User story|Importance|Notes|